 But the Biobank provides much more than blood.
 Each sample comes with a great amount of relevant clinical and biological data: symptom questionnaires (SF36 for functioning, sleep, pain, and fatigue), clinical data such as weight and blood pressure, and a series of laboratory blood tests.
 This will again save time and money, but also allows researchers to investigate the relationship between particular findings e.g. cytokines and specific symptoms, or other clinical features.

-The UK ME/CFS Biobank team will continue work to increase the number of blood donations seeking to reach its goal of 510 participants, comprising 290 people with ME/CFS (including 50 severely affected – bed and/or home-bound), 75 people with Multiple Sclerosis and 145 healthy controls.
+The UK ME/CFS Biobank team will continue work to increase the number of blood donations and should shortly reach its goal of 510 participants, comprising 290 people with ME/CFS (including 50 severely affected – bed and/or home-bound), 75 people with Multiple Sclerosis and 145 healthy controls.

 The team will actively promote the supply of samples to scientists who can demonstrate that they require them for useful and ethically approved ME/CFS research projects.

-ME Association investment from the Ramsay Research Fund for this project has been approximately £40,000 per year for the first two years, and this represents the largest and continuing commitment to a project the Ramsay Research Fund has taken on to date.
+ME Association investment from the Ramsay Research Fund for this project has been approximately £40,000 per year for the last two years, and this represents the largest continuing commitment to a project the Ramsay Research Fund has taken on to date.

-Additional funding during this establishment period was kindly provided by Action for M.E., ME Research UK and a private donor, who is a member of The ME Association.
+Additional funding during the establishment period was kindly provided by Action for M.E., ME Research UK and a private donor, who is a member of The ME Association.

-In 2014, The ME Association Big Give Christmas Appeal raised an additional £40,000 from public donations to help secure the future of the Biobank.
+In 2014, The ME Association Big Give Christmas Appeal raised £40,000 from public donations to help secure the future of the Biobank.

 LSHTM Biobank website: Here.